Rep. Gary Myers

 |Representative||Pennsylvania's 25th District|

 See Also: Bioguide

-Our unique analysis of the bills Myers sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Myers sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Myers is shown as a purple triangle. (analysis methodology)

 Some of Myers’s most recently sponsored bills include...

 - H.R.
 14400 (95th): A bill to create, subject to the provisions of the District of ...

 - H.R.
 14342 (95th): A bill to amend title 18 to make unlawful a willful misrepresentation ...

 - H.R.
 14126 (95th): A bill entitled “Department of Energy Organization Act Amendments of 1978”.

 - H.R.
 9626 (95th): A bill to amend the Trade Act of 1974 to provide that ...